KillerVardhan8/GestureDecode/README.md

 # GestureDecode
 ## Project Title : Sign Language Interpretation

 The Sign Language Interpretation project focuses on recognizing and interpreting hand gestures to facilitate communication for individuals who use sign language.
-This project leverages computer vision and machine learning techniques to accurately identify and translate hand signs into text
+This project leverages computer vision and machine learning techniques to accurately identify and translate hand signs into text.

 ### Features: